aparnak22/CinnamonCinema/README.md

 ## Further code enhancements

-Use Junit 5 for testing
+1. Use Junit 5 for testing
+2. Do not check rows that are full or have less than required no of seats